dtao/decks/javascript-for-the-anti-js-crowd.markdown

 # The cost of static typing

-Let's write some code for a service.
+This safety comes at a cost.
+To illustrate let's write some code for a service.

 We'll consider these approaches: